-The PMP exam is preceded by a short awareness session, and the duration of this session is 15 minutes.
-In this session you are made aware of the graphical user interface and how to use it; for example, how to select answers, how to mark a question for review, how to submit answers, etc.
+The PMP exam is preceded by a short awareness session.
+The duration of this session is 15 minutes.
+In this session, you are made aware of the graphical user interface and how to use it; for example, how to select answers, how to mark a question for review, how to submit answers, etc.

 I have always advised my visitors to complete this session as soon as possible and utilize the remaining time to note down important formulas, concepts, or draw a memory map.
 I tell them not to complete the awareness session quickly as it will start the exam immediately.

 Now the situation is different.